kudobuilder/kudo/keps/0036-kudo-operator-toggle-behavior.md

 ## Alternatives

+Currently existing alternatives:
+ * Pulling the would-be contents of a child operator into the main operator as `Apply` tasks with heavily parametrized templates, or as `Toggle` tasks.
+This becomes complicated when the would-be child operator has to implement something more complex than a simple unconditional set of `Apply`/`Toggle` tasks.
-Currently existing alternative is conditionally creating a child operator instance (and also Operator/OperatorVersion if needed) by means of `Toggle` tasks.
+ * Conditionally creating/deleting child operator instance by means of `Toggle` tasks.
 This is extremely cumbersome in the existing form, but might become much more convenient if we are to implement a stable API for managing operators via a single custom resource (aka CRD-based installation; KEP yet to be filed).

-However, one might argue that `KudoOperator` will still provide a much more convenient framework for cases when a parent operator has multiple children that are never used on their own.
+However, one might argue that `KudoOperator` is still going to provide a much more convenient framework for cases when a parent operator has multiple children that are never used on their own.